dcai-course/dcai-course/_lectures/imbalance-outliers-shift.md

 {% include lecnote.html content="In 6.036, you learned some model-centric techniques to deal with outliers.
 For example, using L1 loss over L2 loss to be less sensitive to outliers.
 In this course, taking a data-centric view, we'll focus on identifying outliers." %}

 Once found, what do you do with outliers?
 It depends.
 For example, if you find outliers in the training set, you don't want to blindly discard them: they might be rare events rather than invalid data points.
+You could, for example, have a domain expert manually review outliers to check whether they are rare data or bad data.

 ## Problem setup